 “Retailers need to wake up: stores are a huge advantage in the fight for the best last-mile delivery strategy,” says Powers.
 “Larger retailers with scale and a system of stores can use a retail location’s storage backroom as a mini-distribution center.
 In this way, they can offer customers the option of ship-from-store or store fulfillment.”

 For some retailers, that advantage will only last so long, however.
-Amazon, which opened a physical bookstore in Seattle in 2015, is planning additional bookstores in San Diego and New York City.
 A number of other formerly pure-play e-tailers have opened physical stores or showrooms, including Warby Parker, Bonobos, Blue Nile, ModCloth and others.

 Major retailers invest in e-commerce

 To build or to buy is the critical decision for e-commerce and retailers alike when it comes to building the integrated delivery strategy.
 Walmart, for instance, recently announced that is has officially acquired Jet.com, a fast-growing online retailer.
 The combination gives Walmart access to new customers and a high-speed delivery network that will help it compete against online giants, while Jet gains access to Walmart’s sourcing power and distribution footprint, among other benefits.
 Previously, Walmart began testing delivery partnerships with Uber and Lyft in selected cities to expedite deliveries.